steveyegge/gastown

 Convoys 🚚

 Section titled “Convoys 🚚”Work tracking units.
-Bundle multiple issues/tasks that get assigned to agents.
+Bundle multiple beads that get assigned to agents.
+Convoys labeled mountain get autonomous stall detection and smart skip logic for epic-scale execution.

 Beads Integration 📿